henryduke2/ds4002_project1/README.md

 2_EDA_script: Script used to conduct exploratory data analysis and discern trends within the player data.

-3_VADER_script: Script used to perform sentiment analysis, returning a sentiment score for each tweet extracted.

-4_Stat_script: Script used to conduct statistical analysis of the VADER scores, including a t-test and an ANOVA analysis.
+3_VADER_and_Stat_script: Script used to perform sentiment analysis, returning a sentiment score for each tweet extracted, as well as the script used to conduct statistical analysis of the VADER scores, including a t-test, ANOVA analysis, Mann-Whitney U, and a Shapiro-Wilk test.

 ### DATA